 Solution: I requested a blender for the office, and my wish was granted.
 So now when I’m bored and feeling peckish (especially in the afternoon), I make myself a smoothie or a protein shake.
 I have a carton of soy milk in the fridge, I bring some fruit from home, and I keep a jar of protein powder on my desk.
 Making the shake takes a few minutes of my time and sipping slowly will fill me up and give me something to do.
 If I want to take a walk to the supermarket, I can convince myself to get some fruit instead of the Oreos.
 And now we’re also on a journey to save money, so this is also a motivation to stop shopping for sweets.

 Hear me out: DO NOT sing up for a marathon as a way to lose weight.
 The hunger is real.
 Training for a half or full marathon burns a whole lot of calories.
 And most often than not, I eat more than the extra allowance from the long run.
 I’m a monster after any run longer than 10k.
 My body asks for food, carbs and fat in particular.
 And the brain struggles between knowing that the plate is just a little bit too full and wanting to give the body what it needs.
 And I want performance, not just finishing the race.
 So I end up making my belly big and happy.

-Solution: Fill up with low calorie vegetables or shakes.
-A big salad will help me feel full compared to 2 slices of bread and they have similar amount of calories.
-I can still have the bread, but 1 slice and a big salad is much better than 4 slices and no salad.
-Protein shakes always make me feel full and a reasonable one is no more than 300 calories.
-Better to have a full glass of protein shake than just 2 biscuits.
+Solution: Fill up with low-calorie vegetables or shakes.
+A big salad will help me feel full compared to 2 slices of bread, and they have a similar amount of calories.
+I can still have the bread, but one slice and a big salad are much better than four slices and no salad.
+Protein shakes always make me feel full, and a reasonable one is no more than 300 calories.
+Better to have a full glass of protein shake than just two biscuits.